 Clora Bryant was billed as the female Louie Armstrong in the era of the Ed Sullivan variety show.
 Her raspy-voiced imitations were a big favorite among viewers but the gimmick often over-...

-Roy Burns played drums for several big names in swing and jazz including Benny Goodman with whom he recorded with during the 1950’s.
-Roy later provided clinics for Rogers Drums in music s...
+Roy Burns played drums for several big names in swing and jazz including Benny Goodman with whom he recorded during the 1950’s.
+Roy later provided clinics for Rogers Drums in music stores...

 Kenny Burrell is among the most beloved guitarists of post-war jazz.
 Kenny’s influential recordings and strong interest in musical education has helped establish his name among students...